 HL7 is a family of cooperating standards which collectively help provide a set of organizational frameworks and guidelines to help in the design, implementation, administration and operationalization of systems that perform healthcare-related information exchange in an electronic format.
 The various standards contained within the larger HL7 umbrella (such as V2, V3, FHIR, CDA, etc) help define how patient care and any care provider-related information is communicated between the various parties involved.
 Kmowledge of these standards is vital to enable these disparate parties to exchange timely and critical healthcare data using standardized data types and a structured vocabulary set needed to achieve seamless integration between the various electronic health systems involved.
 My HL7 Tutorials should take someone with a background in any object-oriented language (C# or Java is preferrable) and illustrate how the static as well as runtime behavior of systems built using the HL7 standard will look like.
 Please note that some articles are still in progress, and I have been working through them slowly over the years.

 I want to make a disclaimer about these articles and the information contained within them.
 I do not serve on either the HL7 or DICOM standards committee.
 You must ultimately refer to the standards themselves and their latest recommendations before starting any project involving these standards.
-Wrongly interpreting these standards can lead to serious health consequences for the patients and financial liabilities for any care givers and organizations involved.
+Wrongly interpreting these standards can lead to serious health consequences for the patients, reputational risks and financial liabilities for any care givers and organizations involved.
 For more information about the DICOM standard, you can visit its main site here.
 The HL7 group's main site or your local HL7 chapters located around the world should help you obtain more information regarding the HL7 standard.